-The development of emission reductions from 4,200 TEU to the present 18,800 UASC TEU ships with LNG as fuel on the Asia to Europe trading route
+Development of emission reductions from 4,200 TEU to present 18,800 TEU ships of UASC with LNG as fuel on Asia to Europe trading route

 Fuel consumption is the major cost driver in shipping.
 Only the most fuel efficient ships will survive in tomorrows' markets!
-This thesis has become the challenge for UASC - the United Arab Shipping Company with their German Consultant and Ship Designer TECHNOLOG Services GmbH from Hamburg.
-The TECHNOLOG Consultants have been engaged by UASC to optimise the design of their earlier UASC new-building series from 1997 onwards.
-These have grown steadily in capacity over the years from the initial Panmax size of 4,100 TEU (A4) to 7,200 TEU (A7) and on to 13,500 TEU (A13) ships in 2010, with the last ship delivery of the series in 2012.
-UASC will now double its fleet capacity with eleven 15,000 TEU (A15) and six 18,800 TEU (A18) new super-efficient and environmentally friendly container vessels.
+This thesis has become the challenge for United Arab Shipping Company (UASC) with their German Consultant and Ship Designer TECHNOLOG Services GmbH from Hamburg.
+The TECHNOLOG Consultants have been engaged by UASC with design optimisations of their earlier UASC newbuilding series since 1997, which have grown steadily in capacity over the years from the initial Panmax size of 4,100 TEU (A4) via 7,200 TEU (A7) to 13,500 TEU (A13) ships in 2010.
+UASC is now doubling its fleet capacity with eleven 15,000 TEU (15,000 TEU) and six 18,800 TEU (18,800 TEU).
+The 18,800 TEU ultra large container vessels are the world's most environmentally friendly.
 High efficiency and low fuel consumption generally also means fewer emissions.
-These seventeen ships have been ordered from Hyundai Heavy Industries and Hyundai Samho Heavy Industries and will be under DNV GL Classification.
+These seventeen ships have been ordered from Hyundai Heavy Industries and Hyundai Samho Heavy Industries and will be under DNV GL classification.